 Click on Images to View Full Size

-Afterward, we had a bite at Dave and Busters.
+Afterward, we got together as a group at Dave and Busters.
 It’s an arcade, and restaurant located at the Dolby theater complex where the Oscars are held.

 Encounter with Dancing with the Stars

 We noticed there was a commotion taking place on the street below.
 It turned out all of the new participants from Dancing with the Stars were being filmed on the street as a promotion for the show.
 We could see Paula Dean, Bindi Irwin, and several of the dancers walking around from our perch directly above.
 They were performing for the excited audience that had gathered on the boulevard.

 The historic Hollywood Roosevelt Hotel

-The Roosevelt Hotel was built in the 1920s in the art deco style and was the first location for the Academy Awards show.
+The Roosevelt Hotel was built in the 1920s in the art deco style and was the first location for the Academy Awards.
 It’s an iconic Hollywood landmark.
 I’ve been to the Roosevelt on numerous occasions including a premiere party for the movie Terminator Genisys with Arnold Schwarzenegger.
 It’s one of my favorite places to hang out in Hollywood.

 Other Hollywood Landmarks you don’t want to miss

-If you’re in Hollywood, you can’t miss the iconic Capital Record’s building.
+If you’re around Hollywood Blvd, you can’t miss the iconic Capital Record’s cylindrical building.

 Directly across the street is the historic Avalon nightclub It opened in 1927 as The Hollywood Playhouse and was also known as The Hollywood Palace.

 Starline Movie Locations Tour

 Happily relaxed after cocktails at the Roosevelt, we boarded our Starline tour bus.
 I’ve taken bus tours in cities all over the world but never tried one in my own backyard.
 The bus was super comfortable and we enjoyed listening to Mike, our tour guide.
-As we drove through town, he screened some of the movies that were shot on the locations we passed by on a large HD screen.
+As we drove through town, he screened snippets of some of the movies that were shot on the locations we passed by on a large HD screen.